HIGH AND LOW BLOOD PRESSURE

 A stealth disease.
 Hypertension is a serious problem because it is usually “silent”, having no symptoms.
 Yet it is a major cause for causes strokes, aneurysms and heart attacks.

 An ideal blood pressure is about 120/80 mm.
 If the blood pressure reading is above 120-80, but below about 140/90, it is very mildly elevated blood pressure.
 This is not a problem, though it can signal stress or the beginning of arterial disease.

-Over 90% of high blood pressure is labeled "essential hypertension".
-This is fancy language that means the doctor does not know the cause.
-As a result, medical and most holistic doctors just “control” this very important condition of hypertension with drugs or perhaps with natural products such as vitamins and herbs.
+Over 90% of high blood pressure is labeled essential hypertension.
+This is medical jargon that means “we do not know the cause”.
+The standard medical, naturopathic and holistic approach is just to “control” this very important condition with drugs, or perhaps with natural products such as vitamins and herbs.

-In contrast, nutritional balancing can usually identify the biochemical cause of the condition and is often very effective for reducing the blood pressure by reversing its cause.
-It is important to understand how different this approach is from controlling the disease with drugs or even natural remedies.
+In contrast, nutritional balancing can usually identify the biochemical cause of the condition and is often very effective to normalize blood pressure by reversing its cause.
+It is important to understand how different this approach is from controlling the problem with drugs or even natural remedies.

 A properly performed and interpreted hair mineral analysis reveals the following common causes for high blood pressure:

-1. Stress with inflammation.
+1. Stress.
 Acute or chronic stress from any source can induce a fight or-flight response that can result in elevated blood pressure.
-This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment and even pain or some other cause of stress.
+This can be emotional stressors, financial stress, family pressures, fatigue, spinal misalignment, pain or some other type of stress.